All over the world, people are working hard every day to create a strong financial future.

 Ultimately, your decision on how you plan to invest for your future will depend on your own individual goals and circumstances – but generally speaking, real estate is a relatively secure choice.

-If you’re already successfully building your property portfolio, or you’re looking at starting on this journey, you might be wondering how many properties is “enough” to become genuinely wealth in retirement?
+If you’re already successfully building your property portfolio, or you’re looking at starting on this journey, you might be wondering how many properties are “enough” to become genuinely wealthy in retirement.

 That said: how many properties should you aim to own, in order to retire without lingering stress and worry over your finances?